RESPECTFUL RELATIONSHIPS EDUCATION IN TASMANIAN GOVERNMENT SCHOOLS

 1 in 4 women will experience violence at the hands of a current or former partner.

-Safe Home, Safe Families; Tasmania’s Family Violence Action Plan 2015-2020 is the Tasmanian Government’s, coordinated, whole-of-government action plan to respond to family violence.
+Safe Homes, Families, Communities: Tasmania’s action plan for family and sexual violence 2019-2022 is the Tasmanian Government’s, coordinated, whole-of-government action plan to respond to family and sexual violence.

 Domestic and family violence is never acceptable and everyone has a responsibility to act.